 Eating too much at once can make you feel stuffed, which is often confused with feeling bloated.
 We have a lot of sensory nerves in our abdomen so feeling bloated after a big meal is common, when in reality we’re just full.
 To avoid eating past the point of fullness, try eating only until you’re 80% full and then wait 20 minutes until you reach for another serving.

-Taking smaller bites, chewing more thoroughly and taking breaks between bites allows your brain to receive fullness signals before you overeat.
+Taking breaks between each bite of a meal allows your brain to receive fullness signals before you overeat.
 Easy trick: eat with your non-dominant hand.
-You’re won’t be able to eat as quickly than with your dominant one.
+You won’t be able to eat as quickly than with your dominant one, allowing time for your brain to let you know when you are full.

 Eat more mindfully